 At the extreme end we’ve seen services that run games on high-performance hardware, then attempt to remotely stream the whole thing to more lowly devices – essentially a kind of gaming Netflix.
 But latency presents a problem.
 For first-person shooters, fighting games and other titles in genres that demand twitchy reflexes and split-second responses, even milliseconds of input delay can seriously disadvantage players and sour their experience.
 Game streaming services like OnLive have struggled with these issues in recent years, somewhat damaging the brand of cloud gaming in general.

 While current technology and internet speeds aren’t quite ready to offload whole games to the cloud, there’s still huge potential to enhance gaming performance via the internet.
 Some developers are using the cloud to process parts of games that don’t require immediate feedback, such as background images and environments.
-The upcoming action title Crackdown 3, for example, uses the cloud to calculate environmental damage and track collapsing buildings, while the actions of the player character are handled by local hardware.

 How cloud gaming might play out